The 5 Best Mattresses of 2026

 5. Best Cheap Mattress

-The best cheap mattress we've tested is the Allswell Hybrid.
+If you don't want to spend much but still want a comfortable mattress, the Allswell Hybrid is a great cheap option.
 This Medium-Firm hybrid mattress isn't as suitable for side sleeping as the Silk & Snow Mattress, but its solid support performance makes it a good option for a range of back and stomach sleepers.
 It's most supportive for lighter people, but also offers decent support for heavier and average-weight individuals, so you'll sink quite evenly into it, which helps keep your spine aligned.
 Its upper comfort layers aren't as soft as the previous pick's, and you won't sink in as far, but they are very contouring, which helps add pressure relief without creating an enveloping feel.

 This mattress also offers a good overall performance, especially for the price.
 It's cooling enough for hot sleepers, has very sturdy edges so you can comfortably sleep near the side of the bed, and offers excellent motion isolation that makes it suitable for sleeping with a partner.
 That said, it's not as durable as some of the previous picks.
 There's one layer of good-quality foam included in the mattress, but all of the comfort layers are made of lower-density foam and will be prone to forming permanent indentations sooner.